Sunday, 20 April 2025

 Helia selects Informatica’s AI-powered platform to enhance data governance, improve claims processing, and secure customer data with flexible cloud solutions.

 Helia, one of Australia’s leading lenders mortgage insurers, has selected Informatica’s AI-powered Intelligent Data Management Cloud (IDMC) to improve data governance and accelerate claims processing.
-Informatica, a global leader in enterprise cloud data management, will help Helia streamline its data management processes, ensuring better and compliance.
+Informatica, a global leader in enterprise cloud data management, will help Helia streamline its data management processes, ensuring better security and compliance.

 Meeting challenges in the mortgage industry